Philadelphia01/GiftOfTheGivers_POE_ST10304249/README.md

-# 🌟 Disaster Alleviation Foundation - ASP.NET Core Web Application
+# 🌟 Gift of the givers aplication

 A comprehensive, secure web application designed to support disaster relief operations through efficient resource management, volunteer coordination, and incident reporting.
 Built with modern web technologies and enterprise-level security features.